scaleway/prometheus-scw-sd/README.md

 ## Config

-Scaleway SD outputs a json file containing targets to scrape.
+prometheus-scw-sd outputs a json file containing targets to scrape.
 You need to include this file in your `prometheus.yml`.

 ```yml